pantheon-systems/terminus-build-tools-plugin/README.md

 - Automatic multidev deletion not working; test multidevs must be deleted manually
 - Neither Drupal 8 nor Drupal 7 projects available yet
 - Commits to the Pantheon site are not pushed back to the GitLab repository
+- Comments are not added to MRs when multidevs are created

 ### Starting a new BitBucket Project